chaynHQ/Impact-Reports/README.md

 # 2019 in a snapshot
 ![](.gitbook/assets/2019impactreport.jpg)

 Every year, Chayn continues to grow and develop — and 2019 was no different!
 We launched several new resources and started work on our most ambitious projects yet.
-We received a great amount of press, applied for numerous grants and sent volunteers around the world to attend conferences and represent.
+We received a great amount of press, applied for numerous grants, and sent volunteers around the world to attend conferences and represent.

-In this report, you’ll find information about our organisation — who we are, what we do and how (successfully!) we do it.
+In this report, you’ll find information about our organisation — who we are, what we do, and how (successfully!) we do it.
 You’ll find updates on 2019’s biggest events, including the launch of a new guide, _Getting Better & Moving On_, AND huge progress on two of our major tech platforms, Soul Medicine and YANA.
 This year, we also had the honour of attending a number of incredible events, like the GitHub Universe Conference in San Francisco and The Modern Films / Kering Foundation 16Films16Days festival in London, UK.
 And top it all off, we left our fiscal sponsor, CIVA, and became a social enterprise!

 Of course, 2019 was not without its challenges.
 We struggled to prioritize communications and marketing, something we’ve reflected on extensively and are excited to change in 2020.
 As always, we had trouble finding contractors who were both aligned with our mission and able to reliably complete projects.
 We’ve had some technical hiccups and, at times, been stretched a little too thin.

 But we’ve also seen incredible growth and financial support.
-In 2019, Chayn was awarded a total of a little over than £88 000 in grants to fund our various projects.
+In 2019, Chayn was awarded a total of a little over £88 000 in grants to fund our various projects.
 Slowly but surely, we’re making the world a better, safer place for survivors of abuse and the people who love them.

 ### Chayn

-##### Are you reading about Chayn for this first time?
+##### Are you reading about Chayn for the first time?
 This is the right section for you.
-For friends, skip to the next section, “Highlights”.
+For friends, skip to the next section: “Highlights”.

 Chayn curates and creates intersectional, feminist resources for people impacted by gender-based violence.
 A non-profit organisation, our mission is to support and empower survivors through smart, accessible technology.

 Our approach is:

-*   **Survivor cented**.
+*   **Survivor centered**.
 Our work focuses on addressing the unfulfilled needs of survivors.
 We build resources with, rather than for, our community, and offer judgement-free support at every stage of a person’s journey.
 *   **Volunteer led**.
 Our organisation relies heavily on a corps of highly motivated, passionate individuals who generously donate their time and knowledge.
 *   **Project based**.
 Our contributors work collaboratively, bringing their diverse skills to specific projects rather than siloed teams.